roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 In the Jurassic, sauropods really hit their stride and became hugely diverse and successful.
 There are two main flavors of true sauropod: the gigantic vertical-necked titanosaurs and the horizontal-necked, whip-tailed diplodocoids.
 Titanosaurs were the largest terrestrial creatures ever, and were able to grow to such great sizes due to a few key adaptations.

-1) **Air sacs.**  Like modern birds, sauropods had hollow bones with air sacs inside, as well as air sacs interspersed all over the place within their body.
+1) **Air sacs.**  Like modern birds, sauropods had hollow bones with air sacs inside, as well as air sacs interspersed all over the place within their bodies.
 These made it so that they were way lighter than they would be otherwise.

 ![fig-2.4](/assets/images/posts/family-overview-2.4.jpg)